ASHTANGA GUIDED CLASSES

 ASHTANGA, PRIMARY SERIES (1.5 hrs)

-In addition to the two levels of beginner classes (for anyone new to the Ashtanga system), we have 3 more levels teaching the Primary Series.
+In addition to the beginner Ashtanga classes (for anyone new to the Ashtanga system), we have 3 more levels teaching the Primary Series.
 If you work through them with patience and kind attention, you are certain to succeed.

 ASHTANGA LEVEL 1